-David has performed with members of the International Contemporary Ensemble (ICE), and Fifth House Ensemble, played in Sound Icon, and the Boston Philharmonic Orchestra, and is a member of J4MN, Berklee’s Society of Composers Ensemble, and Eureka Ensemble.
+David has performed with members of the International Contemporary Ensemble (ICE), and Fifth House Ensemble, and has played in Sound Icon, the New England Philharmonic, the Boston Philharmonic Orchestra, Berklee’s Society of Composers Ensemble, and Eureka Ensemble.
 In 2018 David toured with Ambient Orchestra, performing an arrangement of David Bowie’s last album Blackstar for solo cello and ensemble.
 Additionally, he has been a guest performer of Harvard University’s Music Department, and the University of Hartford’s Community Division.
 He has played on MIT’s 88.1 WMBR as a soloist and chamber musician several times.
 He can also be heard on 90.9 WBUR Boston’s sounders.
 He has worked with various visiting artists at the Boston Conservatory, including Louis Andriessen, Claire Chase, Tony Arnold, Eric Mandat, and Nico Muhly.